allebacco/listthedocs/docs/docs/security.md

 *List The Docs* uses a token (`Api-Key`) to limit the access to the REST APIs to only known users.

-To enable the sececurity access, set
+To enable the security access, set

 ``` python
 LOGIN_DISABLED = True